Docs

 What are Agents?

-Agents serve as specialized AI entities that execute specific tasks based on input and predefined logic.
+Agents are specialized AI entities that execute specific tasks based on input and predefined logic.
 They can work independently or as part of a larger workflow inside Flows.
-Eventually post deployment, you can interact with these agents via API Endpoints in a flow or execute them directly as well.
+After deployment, you can interact with these agents via API Endpoints in a flow or execute them directly.

 Types of Agents